#FoodieFriday Fish & Fungi

 Red Snapper & Fungi with Provisions, Vegetables and Coleslaw

-You can’t enjoy fish & fungi without getting a little messy.
-The tiny bones found embedded in the snapper means you’ll have to get your hands dirty to truly enjoy this meal’s goodness.
+Now one cannot enjoy fish & fungi without getting a little messy.
+The tiny bones found in the snapper fish means your hands will have to get a little saucy to truly enjoy this meal’s deliciousness.
 Spoon the sauce in your plate over the fungi to make sure it seeps into every crack and crevice it can find its way into.
+Check out how to enjoy fish & fungi like a pro here.

 Grab a stack of napkins and get to work when you arrive to St. Croix; you have to give fish & fungi a try whenever you find yourself visiting one-third of America’s Paradise.
 Here are a few places on St. Croix where you can get a taste of fish & fungi on St. Croix:

 Junie’s Bar & Restaurant